 seeing taking my kids to see FROZEN – it will be their very first movie experience so I am really trying to stir up excitement for it!

-I bought them all kinds of official movie stuff from Walmart – a plush Olaf for Judah, a big Anna doll for Kaia, ingredients to make cookies inspired by the movie, and we even went to Subway and got FROZEN kids meals complete with an adorable bag and an Olaf keychain!
+I bought them all kinds of official movie stuff from Walmart – a plush Olaf for Judah, a big Anna doll for Kaia, and ingredients to make cookies inspired by the movie.

 Okay, now that I have officially sidetracked this post lets get started on our snow globes.
 These are fabulous as gifts, cost $5 or under (depending on what you put in it) and are SO much more personal than store bought ones.

 I picked up my empty plastic snow globe from a local craft store for $2.99, but in case you aren’t able to find one I am going to show you how to make these with a regular mason jar as well.
 So here is what you need:

 - A jar, wide rimmed bottle or Snow globe form

 - Figurines for your globe.

 The first thing you are going to do is glue your figurine to your lid with water safe super glue and let that dry for at least an hour.
 If you are using a mason jar this is where the soda bottle cap comes in – glue it to your lid and then glue the figurine to it.

 Next add a generous amount of glitter to your jar/globe and fill it with water.